EMC China Lab

 1. Lighting Products

-- LED lighting, LED screens, LED power supplies/drivers, ballasts, energy-saving lamps, stage lighting, dimmers, converters, electronic dimming devices for stages and entertainment venues, tubular fluorescent lamps, ballasts, stationary lighting, portable lighting, recessed lighting, etc.
+- LED lighting, LED screens, LED power supplies/drivers, ballasts, energy-saving lamps, stage lighting, dimmers, converters, electronic dimming devices for stages and entertainment venues, tubULar fluorescent lamps, ballasts, stationary lighting, portable lighting, recessed lighting, etc.

 2. Household Appliances and Power Tools

-- Household appliances such as air conditioners, refrigerators, irons, microwave ovens, vacuum cleaners, food blenders, electric kettles, electronic disinfection cabinets, rice cookers, electric razors, hair dryers, massage devices, battery chargers, electric stoves, washing machines, induction cookers, and small electric motors.
+- Household appliances such as air conditioners, refrigerators, irons, MICrowave ovens, vacuum cleaners, food blenders, electric kettles, electronic disinfection cabinets, rice cookers, electric razors, hair dryers, massage devices, battery chargers, electric stoves, washing machines, induction cookers, and small electric motors.
 Power tools include grinders, circular saws, nail guns, drills, etc.

 3. Personal Computers and Peripheral Equipment